On the Reynolds-number scaling of Poisson solver complexity: Acknowledgments

 \section{Acknowledgments}

 This work was financially supported by the SIMEX project (PID2022-142174OB-I00) of {\it Ministerio de Ciencia e Innovaci\'{o}n} MCIN/AEI/ 10.13039/501100011033 and the European Union Next GenerationEU. \Adel{A.A.B. was financially supported by the EU's Horizon Europe programme under the Marie Sk\l odowska‑Curie grant agreement No.~101208388.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.} Calculations were carried out on the MareNostrum~5-GPP supercomputer at BSC.
-We thankfully acknowledge these institutions.
+Neither the European Union nor the granting authority can be held responsible for them.} Calculations \aft{corresponding to the simulations presented in Section~\ref{complex_flows}} were carried out on the MareNostrum~5-GPP supercomputer at the BSC. \aft{The simulations presented in Section~\ref{HIT_tests} were performed using the Dutch national e-infrastructure with the support of the SURF Cooperative under grant no.~EINF-7119.} We thankfully acknowledge these institutions.